fish-shell/fish-shell/doc_src/cmds/fish_opt.rst

 Examples
 --------

-Define a single option spec for the boolean help flag:
+Define a single option specification for the boolean help flag: